GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 ```
 </details>

-As you can see, we create a minimum GreptimeDB cluster with 1 frontend, 1 datanode, and 1 metasrv.
-For more information about the components of a complete GreptimeDB cluster, you can refer to [architecture](/user-guide/concepts/architecture.md).
+As you can see, we have created a minimal GreptimeDB cluster consisting of 1 frontend, 1 datanode, and 1 metasrv by default.
+For information about the components of a complete GreptimeDB cluster, you can refer to [architecture](/user-guide/concepts/architecture.md).
+Additionally, we have deployed a standalone GreptimeDB instance (`mycluster-monitor-standalone-0`) for storing monitoring data and a Grafana instance (`mycluster-grafana-675b64786-ktqps`) for visualizing the cluster's monitoring data.

-The cluster metrics and logs will be collected by the [Vector](https://github.com/vectordotdev/vector) sidecar and sent to the GreptimeDB standalone instance (`mycluster-monitor-standalone-0`) for monitoring.

-The Grafana dashboard is also deployed to visualize the metrics from the standalone instance.

 ## Explore the GreptimeDB cluster